schibsted/spid-tech-docs/resources/articles/event-tracking/events-tracked.md

         <tbody>
             <tr>
                 <td>Accept agreement</td>
-                <td>When the user accepts the user agreement with SchAcc and with clients.</td>
+                <td>When the user accepts the user agreement with Schibsted account and with clients.</td>
             </tr>
             <tr>
                 <td>Change password notification email sent</td>